nicolaei/master/docs/thesis/source/02_existing_research.md

 In networks with low utilization, this might not have such a large impact.
-However, in networks with high utilization, this low data rate traffic will factor negatively on goodput in the network and will negatively affect other clients that are not currently scanning.
+However, in networks with high utilization, this low data rate traffic will factor negatively on goodput[^goodput] in the network and will negatively affect other clients that are not currently scanning.

+[^goodput]: _Goodput_ is the application-level throughput.

 ### Channel overlapping

-In addition to their findings about [Discovery Time](@sec:Discovery Time)) in [@APDiscovery], the authors also highlighted that due to channel overlapping scanning, say channel 1, will also discover APs on channel 2.
+In addition to their findings about [Discovery Time](@sec:Discovery Time)) in [@APDiscovery] the authors also highlighted that due to channel overlapping, an STA that is scanning a channel $i$ has a propability of also discovering access points on channels up to two channels away.

 This will help with discovery of access points, since a scan can potentially discover as many as 40% of APs in adjacent channels.
 See the figure from the study for percentages of adjecent channels.

+![Percent of access points discovered in adjacent channels (From [@APDiscovery])](static/channel_overlap.png){ width=75% }

 Possible problem areas
 ----------------------

-While just doing a scan might sound like a simple project, but there are a few parameters that needs to be considered to make sure that the program does not interrupt the clients.
+Simply scanning the local topology may sound like a simple endevour, but there are some caviats that need to be considered to get accurate results while still letting clients use the network freely.

 ### Client's have to rediscover the access point